bobdavies2000/OpenCVB/README.md

 -   Set Environmental variable OpenCV_Version to 450. – This depends on the
     version of OpenCV, currently 4.50.

--   Download the Kinect4Azure propriety binaries:
+-   Download the Kinect4Azure proprietary binaries:
     <https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/usage.md>

 -   Build and run OpenCVB.sln – set OpenCVB as the “Startup Project” (GitHub